Numigi/odoo-partner-addons/partner_autocomplete_disable/README.rst

 Partner Autocomplete Disable
 ============================
-Disable the autocompletion in partners
+Disable the autocompletion in partners and companies.

 Contributors
 ------------